rostamimahdi1997/rostamimahdi1997/README.md

 Interested in ML. <br>
-I’m looking to collaborate on Python and ML projects
+I’m looking to collaborate on Python and ML projects.